SPARRING KUMITE

 4. Scoring

-• The highest and lowest scores are often dropped, and the remaining scores are averaged.
+• The highest and lowest scores are dropped, and the remaining scores are averaged.

-• In case of a tie, competitors may perform the same kata again or a different kata, depending on the division rules.
+• In the event of a tie, competitors may be required to perform the same or a different kata, depending on division rules.

 5. Prohibited Actions